pydanny/pydanny.github.com/posts2015/11-20-how-to-create-installable-django-packages.rst

 ========================================================
-How To Create Installable Django Packages
+How To Create Installable, Reusable Django Packages
 ========================================================

 :date: 2015-11-20 18:30